RodZill4/material-maker/doc/_sources/export.rst.txt

 * connect the RGB output of the normal *Texture Sample* node to the *Normal* input of the material node

-More complex materials with support for emission textures, depth maps, texture coordinate scaling...
+More complex materials can be created, with support for emission textures, depth maps, texture coordinate scaling...

 .. image:: images/unreal_export.png